Create and activate a virtual environment

 Next steps¶

-If you have not read about the fundamental concepts in Archimedes on What is Archimedes?, you may want to start there.
+If you have not read the introduction, you may want to start there to understand the motivation and philosophy of the project.
 Alternatively, you can skip to Getting Started if you just want to jump right into coding.
 Optionally, to get a deeper understanding of how Archimedes works (and therefore how to work with it), see Under the Hood.

 Once you’re comfortable with the basics, there are deep dives on working with tree-structured data, recommended design patterns, and quirks and gotchas.